Want to get my easy to follow Tech Tips in your email?

 1 – Your computer’s security software is blocking access to the page (this actually happens a lot).

-If this is the case, you can follow the instructions provided by the maker of your security software to “whitelist” the website that is being blocked- IF you know the site to be safe.
+If this is the case, you can follow the instructions provided by the maker of your security software to “whitelist” the website that is being blocked- IF you trust the site and know it to be safe.

 2 – If it has one, your device’s “Parental Control” or “Safe Browsing” app is blocking access to the site because it has mistakenly flagged it as being above the maturity threshold you have set.
 As with number 1 above, you should be able to change the settings in that app to allow the web page to be displayed.